mpurland/BrainPlus/README.md

 [info] Running brainplus.BrainPlus
 Scala BrainPlus v0.1 by Matthew Purland
 At the prompt, enter any valid Brainfuck or BrainPlus programs or enter any of the following commands.
-Available commands: verbose printMemory runProgramHelloWorld p exit reset r
+Available commands: verbose printMemory runProgramHelloWorld p loadProgram exit reset r
 > runProgramHelloWorld
 Hello World!